27 Jun Is a government pension from Japan taxable in the USA?

 Is a government pension from Japan taxable in the USA?
 Like everything in the US Tax Code, it depends!

-This fascinating question is brought to us by Sara, a USA taxpayer with a green card living in Japan.
-Sara receives a pension distribution from the government of Japan and is concerned that the pension benefit might be taxable in USA.
+This fascinating question is brought to us by Sara, a US taxpayer living in Japan with a green card.
+Sara receives a pension distribution from the Japanese government and is concerned that the pension benefit might be taxable in the USA.

 The concerns are legitimate as the US income tax implications of the pension depend on whether the USA <-> Japan Tax Treaty benefits are considered.

-- Generally, USA Green Card Holders report their worldwide income including pension benefits, just like a U.S. Citizen.
+- Generally, USA Green Card holders report their worldwide income, including pension benefits, just like U.S. citizens.

-- Unless specifically excluded by the USA <-> Japan Tax Treaty Sara must include the Japanese public pension benefits in USA taxable income.
+- Unless excluded explicitly by the USA <-> Japan Tax Treaty, Sara must include the Japanese public pension benefits in USA taxable income.

 Article 17 Pension states that:

-It means that subject to Article 18 paragraph 2 that when pensions and other social security is paid to a resident of Japan, it will only be taxable in Japan.
+It means that subject to Article 18 paragraph 2, when pensions and other social security are paid to a resident of Japan, it will only be taxable in Japan.

-For example, Sara is a Green Card holder who lives in Japan, therefore any government pensions she receives as a resident in Japan should only be taxed in Japan.
+For example, Sara is a Green Card holder who lives in Japan.
+Therefore, any government pension she receives as a resident in Japan should only be taxed in Japan.

 Article 18, paragraph 2 (a) states that:

-Paragraph 3 The provision Articles 14, 15, 16 and 17 shall apply to salaries, wages and other similar remuneration, and to PENSIONS and other similar remuneration, in respect of services rendered in connection with a business carried on by a Contracting State or a Political subdivision or local authority thereof.”
+Paragraph 3 The provision Articles 14, 15, 16, and 17 shall apply to salaries, wages, and other similar remuneration, and PENSIONS and other similar remuneration, in respect of services rendered in connection with a business carried on by a Contracting State or a political subdivision or local authority thereof.

-Paragraph 2(a) of Article 18 provides that if the pension paid is a public or government pension, then it is only taxable in the country that issues the pension to a resident of the Unites States who is neither a citizen of United States, nor a person who has been admitted for permanent resident.
+Paragraph 2(a) of Article 18 provides that if the pension paid is a public or government pension, then it is only taxable in the country that issues the retirement to a resident of the United States who is neither a citizen of the United States nor a person who has been admitted for permanent resident.

-Because Sara is a green card holder who happens to live in Japan and earns public pension from work performed in Japan, that pension benefit is only TAXABLE IN JAPAN.
-She is respectful of Article 17 without disregarding Article 18 paragraph 2(a), and the Savings Clause does not apply to Sara.
+Because Sara is a green card holder who lives in Japan and earns a public pension from work performed in Japan, that pension benefit is only TAXABLE IN Japan.
+She respects Article 17 without disregarding Article 18, paragraph 2(a), and the Savings Clause does not apply to Sara.

-The procedural tax compliance question – Whether To File Form 8833 or Not
+The procedural tax compliance question is whether to file Form 8833

-Whether Sara’s Japan pension is simply excluded from income reporting to the IRS on form 1040, or whether a Treaty Based Return Position Form 8833 is in order disclosing the exclusion of pension income to the IRS has led to robust discussions in the tax practitioner community.
+Whether Sara’s Japan pension is excluded from income reporting to the IRS on Form 1040 or whether a Treaty Based Return Position Form 8833 is in order disclosing the exclusion of pension income to the IRS has led to robust discussions in the tax practitioner community.

-My team and I to drilled down and better understand the exceptions from reporting Form 8833 spelled out in US Treasury Regulation 26 CFR § 301.6114-1 – Treaty-based return positions.
+My team and I drilled down and better understood the exceptions from reporting Form 8833 in US Treasury Regulation 26 CFR 301.6114-1 – Treaty-based return positions.

 Provisions for which reporting is waived include: